goby-lang/homebrew-goby/README.md

 Run this formula locally to see if it works.

 ```
-brew install --build-from-source /[path/to/this]/Formula/rooby.rb
+brew install --build-from-source /[path/to/this]/Formula/goby.rb
 ```

-Homebrew should update your Rooby to the latest version.
+Homebrew should update your goby to the latest version.

 ### 6. Verify Remotely